SAE-RNA: A Sparse Autoencoder Model for Interpreting RNA Language Model Representations: Methods

 \subsection{Overview}

-We design SAE-RNA, an interpretability model that probes RNA language model embeddings through a Sparse Autoencoder (SAE).
-The model proceeds in three stages: (i) extraction of hidden states from a pretrained RNA LM, RiNALMo, (ii) training of overcomplete SAEs on token-level embeddings from selected layers, and (iii) mapping of discovered sparse features to biological categories including ncRNA families, secondary-structure regions, and conserved motifs.
-This allows us to treat RNA interpretability as a problem of \emph{concept discovery} within pretrained embeddings, without end-to-end retraining.
+We design SAE-RNA, an interpretability model that probes RNA language model embeddings through a Sparse Autoencoders (SAEs).
+The model proceeds in three stages: (i) extraction of hidden states from a pretrained RNA LM, RiNALMo, (ii) training of overcomplete SAEs on token-level embeddings from selected layers, and (iii) mapping of discovered sparse features to biological categories and annotations including ncRNA families, secondary-structure regions, and conserved motifs.
+This design allows us to examine SAE activations at both the motif level and the family level.